Nondegree Study: Opportunities to Take Individual Courses

 Associate or Bachelor’s Level

-To enroll as a nondegree student at the associate or bachelor’s level, please complete the brief online Application for Nondegree Study.
+To enroll as a nondegree student at the associate or bachelor’s level, please complete the brief online Application for Undergraduate Nondegree Study.

 If you already hold a bachelor’s degree from a regionally accredited institution, you may enroll in nondegree study at the master’s level.
 Visit the Graduate Nondegree Study page to learn more.